 Level 2: Intermediate training – for designated staff

 Designated staff are identified by the principal to provide support for a student while at school or at school-related activities such as camps, excursions and sports events.
 This support follows what is outlined in the student’s diabetes management plan.
 In some cases, designated staff will administer insulin or help a student to self-administer their insulin.
 Designated staff require a higher level of knowledge and understanding about type 1 diabetes and how it impacts on students, to enable them to confidently assist with a student with type 1 diabetes.

 Designated staff should undertake further Level 2, and if required, Level 3 training provided through the Diabetes in Schools program.
 This training is designed to provide designated staff with the knowledge and understanding they need to safely support students with type 1 diabetes at school.
 Training includes learning modules about blood glucose monitoring and the administration of insulin, as well as other important topics. >> Read More about Level 2 and Level 3 training

 Level 2 training takes approximately 1 hour to complete.

 Training for schools and school staff

-- all school staff complete Level 1 training so that they have a basic understanding of type 1 diabetes and how it impacts on students;
+- all school staff complete Level 1 training so that they have a basic understanding of type 1 diabetes and how it impacts students

-- staff are aware of the responsible person(s) in the school who are designated to provide specific assistance to students with type 1 diabetes, and can administer insulin, when necessary; and
+- staff are aware of the responsible people in the school who are designated to provide specific assistance to students with type 1 diabetes and can administer insulin when necessary, and

 - principals ensure that an appropriate number of designated staff, relative to the size of the school and the number of students with type 1 diabetes, undertake Level 2 training to have the knowledge and skills to assist with supporting students with type 1 diabetes.
 Level 3 practical (face-to-face) skills training may also be appropriate for school staff who are supporting a student who is newly diagnosed or unable to self administer insulin.